 Peak watts is an incorrect term that doesn't apply to electric bicycle controllers.
 Older brushless motors where peak watts was relevant used a different type of controller, however, they were not designed for use with lithium ion batteries that have current limits.
 Modern electric bicycles use a different type of controller that allow you to maximize battery output.

 Historically manufacturers advertised the output of the motor (#2 in picture above) as this is what laws regulate.
-Recently manufacturers started advertising the power that comes out of the battery (#1 in the picture above) as this gives you a much larger number as it does not include the efficiency of the controller and motor.
-It is also easily calculated as you can just multiple the voltage by the current.
+Recently some brands started advertising the power that comes out of the battery (#1 in the picture above) because this gives you a much larger number as it does not include the efficiency of the controller and motor.
+It is also easily calculated as you can just multiple the voltage by the current as shown above.
 It is NOT, however, the power output of the motor.

 Which do you advertise?

 We advertise power output, not the input.
-Our 500W output motors have the same power as many of our competitors 750W systems as they are advertising the first number.
+Our 500W output motors have the same power as many of our competitors 750W systems as they are advertising #1 in the diagram not #2.
 This may not always be the case as people can change their advertising and there is no standard that manufactures must adhere to like the automotive industry.